aramisgithub/questpresentation/document.md

 - He does not want to leave his family and sail to Troy; he knows it will be a long trip.

-- Mulan fears for herself, while Odysseus fear for others

-- This shows that Odysseus believes in himself, while Mulan does not

 # Meeting with the mentor

 ## Mulan

 - Mulan meets with the captain and is inspired by his ridiculing to be a better soldier

-- Mulan does not have a person that constantly guards her, while Odysseus does, which may indicate that Odysseus' struggles were much more difficult

 ## Odyssey